IlyaLab/BNMPy/_sources/getting_started.rst.txt

 Loading a Network
 ~~~~~~~~~~~~~~~~~

-BNMPy supports loading networks from text files or strings:
+BNMPy provides a unified function to load networks from files or strings.
+The function automatically detects the format (Boolean Network or Probabilistic Boolean Network):

 .. code-block:: python

    import BNMPy

    # From a text file
-   network = BNMPy.load_network_from_file("network.txt")
+   network = BNMPy.load_network("network.txt")

-   # From a string
+   # Or from a string
    network_string = """
    A = A
    B = C